MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/multi-geo-tenant-configuration.md

 **OneDrive for Business**

-Select OneDrive from the Office 365 app launcher and confirm that you are automatically redirected to the appropriate geo-location for the user, based on the user’s PDL.
+Select OneDrive from the Office 365 app launcher and confirm that you are automatically directed to the appropriate geo-location for the user, based on the user’s PDL.
 OneDrive for Business should now begin provisioning at that location.
 Once provisioned, try uploading and downloading some documents.

 **OneDrive Mobile App**